 Santa Margherita or Margherita di Cortona is not just the patron saint of Cortona - she actually lived here and is credited with the efforts that built this church.
 She dedicated her life to the church and died within the walls of the church when it was dedicated to Saints Basil, Egidius, and Catherine of Alexandria, and in 1728 she was canonized (became a saint).
 Upon her passing, the city decided to build a church dedicated to her and her remains.

 The church has undergone and only the choir and two vaults, the second and third of the central nave, remain from the original church.

 About 45 minutes to the north of Cortona is the fabulous city of Arezzo.
-Often called an open air museum due to its long list of museums, historic buildings ranging from the Roman Amphitheaters, to Medieval towers, to the Medici Fortress to neo-gothic architecture, and mainly to its well cared for streets.
+Often called an open-air museum due to its long list of museums, historic buildings ranging from the Etruscan walls to Roman Amphitheaters from the Medieval towers, to the Medici Fortress to neo-gothic architecture.
 This is definitely an excellent day trip if you are based in Cortona, giving you a glimpse of a city that is busy with activities, shops, pubs and a long list of cultural events.

 The archeological park for the Etruscan tombs is a fascinating stop, where you can see examples of these ancient peoples that once populated the valleys and hills and left many stone signs of their passing.
-If you choose to explore the countryside, then pack a picnic and take copy of the map at this link to go and explore the tombs of Melone I & II of Sodo and Tanella of Pitagora.
+If you choose to explore the countryside, then pack a picnic, take a copy of the map at the link below and explore the tombs of Melone I & II of Sodo and Tanella of Pitagora.

 Read here for information on where to find the tombs